electronicengine/SearchingBot/README.md

 Example Search:
 For example, If I want to get the "Desired Data" section from this content;

-> "garbage text-start offsettext sometexthere "<a href= "somelink-dir"> Desired Data </a>" sometexthere close offsettext-garbage text"
+garbage text-start offsettext sometexthere <a href= "somelink-dir"> Desired Data </a> sometexthere close offsettext-garbage text

 I can make a search with this prefix;